'If COVID-19 arrives in the camp, it will be devastating'

 Since 9 April, almost 860,000 Rohingya refugees in Bangladesh’s Cox’s Bazar District have been living under a complete lockdown imposed by the government to halt the spread of the coronavirus.
 Only critical activities are allowed to continue inside the camps.

-The disease could spread quickly through settlements where over 40,000 people are crammed into each square kilometre – more than 40 times the average population density for Bangladesh.
+No COVID-19 cases have been confirmed among the refugees, but one infection has been recorded in the local community and aid agencies fear that the disease could spread quickly through settlements where over 40,000 people are crammed into each square kilometre – more than 40 times the average population density for Bangladesh.
 An internet ban in place since September 2019 has made it difficult to communicate reliable information about the virus.

 Saidul Hoque was born in one of the camps in Cox’s Bazar in 1996, five years after his family fled Myanmar.
 He now lives in Kutupalong – the world’s largest refugee settlement.
 He dreams of one day becoming a journalist and co-founded the Rohingya Film School with some other refugees earlier this year to train Rohingya youth in photography and videography.
 Now they are using their skills to make videos in the Rohingya language about how refugees can protect themselves from the virus.